WHO WE ARE

 This group is now known as Tiraapendi Wodli, meaning ‘protecting home’ in Kaurna language.

-The inaugural Tiraapendi Wodli Action Plan 2019-21 focused on 4 key populations includin a) primary school aged children; b) young people; c) men and d) families accessing services.
+In December 2018, released the inaugural Tiraapendi Wodli Action Plan 2019-21 which focused on 4 key populations including: a) primary school aged children; b) young people; c) men and d) families accessing services.

 The Tiraapendi Wodli Ways of Working 2021 and Tiraapendi Wodli Theory of Change (2023) demonstrates TW’s ways of working including supports and services provided to community members at the TW Hub.